A Bankruptcy Lawyer Explains All the Different Chapters of Bankruptcy

 Chapter 7 Bankruptcy

 The most common form of bankruptcy for individuals, Chapter 7 bankruptcy, gives you the opportunity to completely erase your unsecured debt.
 Unsecured debt includes credit card debt or any other debt not attached to property.
 A creditor can still foreclose on your home to repay a mortgage or repossess your car to pay off the money owed on your car loan, but Chapter 7 bankruptcy is the best form of debt relief available to individuals.

 If Chapter 7 bankruptcy acts like a form of debt liquidation, Chapter 13 bankruptcy gives you an opportunity to pay off your debt.
 When filing Chapter 13, you get to keep some of your larger assets, such as your house and your car.
 You will form a payment plan that the court must approve.
 With this plan, the debtor typically pays back creditors over the course of three to five years.

 Chapter 11 Bankruptcy

 Chapter 11 bankruptcy benefits businesses and individuals alike.
 Similarly to Chapter 13, the debtor must still pay off a portion of his or her debts.
 If a corporation files bankruptcy, the business must reorganize and return the business to profitability in a court-mandated period of time.

 Only available to municipalities, Chapter 9 bankruptcy allows cities, towns, counties, school districts, and other public districts to adjust their debts.
 These bankruptcies often result in these municipalities reducing their principal or interest or refinancing their loans.

 As you can see, bankruptcy lawyers help people and businesses in a few unique ways.
 These laws were created to help people survive and continue on after falling victim to difficult times and massive debt.
-If you believe you can also benefit from speaking with a bankruptcy lawyer, contact one at Groce & DeArmon law firm today.
+If you believe you can also benefit from speaking with a bankruptcy lawyer, contact one at Groce & DeArmon, P.C. law firm today.